zeroecco/boundless/docs/src/market/rfc.md

 In order to fulfill a request, the prover must show that they have a signed request, and a receipt that meets the requirements of that request.
 This could be accomplished by having the prover post the signed request, including offer and requirements, in the fulfillment transaction and verify this invariant on-chain.
 However, this is expensive and results in data posted that is not strictly needed to transition the state of the contract (i.e. to pay the prover and mark the request as fulfilled).

-In order to make this more efficient, we introduce the Assessor, which is a zkVM program that enforces these checks.
+In order to make this more efficient, we introduce the Assessor, which is a [guest program][r0-term-guest-program] that enforces these checks.

 As input, the Assessor accepts: